-- The IT Security Committee, consisting of representatives from management and from the IT Department, to steer ITU in the right direction - An Information Security Management System (ISMS) as a method to govern the information security at ITU, and that contains policies, guidelines, manuals and procedures for the protection of information assets
+- The Security and Compliance Board structure, consisting of 3 tiers with representatives from executive management in Tier 1, representatives from the IT Department, Legal, HR, SAP, and faculty in Tier 2, and CISO, Technical security and legal in Tier 3, to steer ITU in the right direction.
+Refer to Appendix 2 for the hierarchical structure. - An Information Security Management System (ISMS) as a method to govern the information security at ITU, and that contains policies, guidelines, and procedures for the protection of information assets.

-The Information Security Policy is approved by the IT Security Committee at ITU.
+The Information Security Policy is approved by the Security and Compliance Board Tier 1 level at ITU.